Convex-Dev/design/cad/010_transactions/README.md

 ### Transfer

-A Transfer Transaction causes a transfer of Convex Coins from the origin account to a destination account
+A `Transfer` is a transaction requesting the transfer of Convex Coins from a user (origin) account to some other (target) account.

-A Transfer Transaction MUST specify an amount to transfer, as an integer.
+A transfer transaction MUST specify an amount to transfer, as an integer.

-The Source Account MUST be the Origin Account for the Transaction, i.e. transfers can only occur from the Account which has the correct Digital Signature
+The Source Account MUST be the origin account for the transaction, i.e. transfers can only occur from the account which has the correct digital signature

-Both Accounts MUST be valid, otherwise the Transaction MUST fail
+Both accounts MUST be valid, otherwise the transaction MUST fail

-The Transaction MUST fail if any of the following are true:
+The transaction MUST fail if any of the following are true:
 - The source Account has insufficient balance to pay for Transfer Transaction fees.
 - The transferred Amount is negative
 - The transferred Amount is greater than the Convex Coin Balance of the source Account (after subtracting any Transfer Transaction Fees)

-If the Transfer Transaction does not fail for any reason, then:
+If the transfer transaction does not fail for any reason, then:
 - The Amount MUST be subtracted from the Source Account's Balance
 - The Amount MUST be added to the Destination Account's balance

 A transfer amount of zero will succeed, though this is relatively pointless.
-Users SHOULD avoid submitting such transfers, unless they are willing to pay transaction fees simply to have this recorded in consensus.
+Users SHOULD avoid submitting such transfers, unless there is a good reason (e.g. public proving the ability to transact with a given account).

 ### Invoke

+An `Invoke` transaction is a request to execute some CVM code by a user account.
+This is the most general type of transaction: any CVM code may be executed.

-An Invoke Transaction causes the execution of CVM Code
+An Invoke transaction causes the execution of CVM Code when successfully signed and submitted to the Convex network

 An Invoke Transaction MUST include a payload of CVM Code.
 This may be either:
 - A pre-compiled CVM Op